-Paul Chappell, Peace Leaderhip Director, Nuclear Age Peace Foundation
+Paul Chappell, Rotarian and Peace Leadership Director, Nuclear Age Peace Foundation

 Traveling across the United States and internationally, Nuclear Age Peace Foundation (NAPF) Peace Leadership Director Paul K. Chappell lectures on waging peace, ending war, the art of living, what it means to be human.
 He also teaches workshops and courses on peace leadership and the author of 6 books, the most recent being the Soldiers of Peace.
 Paul is an Iraq War veteran and former army captain.
+Paul is a member of the Rotary E Club of One World D5240.
 For more information visit – https://paulkchappell.com/ and www.peaceliteracy.org

 Heydi will share her emotional story fo her life’s transformation after receiving a Scholarship from the RISE Program , Guatemala Literacy Project.
+Heydi is employed by the Cooperative for Education, NGO partner for the project.
 For more information visit – http://www.guatemalaliteracy.org/

-Nicole Lavigne, former Rotary Youth Exchange Student, Rotaractor
+Nicole Lavigne, Rotarian and former Rotary Youth Exchange Student, Rotaractor

 Nicole’s Rotary Story started with her grandpa, Robert Lynch (long-time member of the North Bay Rotary Club).
 Some of her earliest memories include going out to Rotary events with him and the North Bay Rotary Club.
 In 1999/2000 Nicole was the outbound Rotary Youth exchange student from North Bay and spent a year in Baden-Baden, Germany.
 Later she joined the Rotaract club at the University of Toronto until she graduated and joined the Rotaract club of Gosnell in Perth, Australia.